kony-ronin/ant-viskit/README.md

 I'm really sorry about this, but the way this works is that **you have to execute Viskit from your Vis workspace**.
 You'll get odd behaviour if you don't.
 I'm working on it.

+**Important:** Viskit works well for projects created with Vis 7.1 and above.
+Projects built with Vis 7.0 have a broken konyplugins.xml file.

+## To Do

+If your original installation is lower than 7.2.1 and you want switch to a version greater than 7.2.1 or viceversa, you'll also have to switch Java and Gradle versions.
+Viskit will warn you about it, but it can't switch these for you... yet.
+I'm working on it.

 ## Credits

 Viskit is powered by Apache projects [Ant](http://ant.apache.org/) and [Ivy](http://ant.apache.org/ivy/), and by [Ant Contrib](http://ant-contrib.sourceforge.net/) and [Ant Xpath](https://code.google.com/archive/p/ant-xpath-task/wikis/Introduction.wiki).